PushpenderDangi/TCP-load-balancer/README.md

 Load balancing ensures high system availability through the distribution of workload across multiple components.
 Using multiple components with load balancing, instead of a single component, may increase reliability through redundancy.

 TCP load balancing component receives a connection request from a client application through a network socket.
 This component decides which node in the environment receives the request.
+A TCP load balancer is a type of load balancer that uses transmission control protocol (TCP), which operates at layer 4 — the transport layer — in the open systems interconnection (OSI) model.

 For this requests distribution, the platform uses Round Robin Algorithm.

+Round‑robin load balancing is one of the simplest methods for distributing client requests across a group of servers.
+Going down the list of servers in the group, the round‑robin load balancer forwards a client request to each server in turn.

 **What are iptables?**